chlewey/dataapi/README.md

 no other format is defined.

-The API will receive an authentication user/password pair per session, either as an HTTP authentication, or as GET or POST fields "user" and "password", or as a "user" and "upasswd" fields in a data-structure body.
+The API will receive an authentication user/password pair per session, either as an HTTP authentication, or as GET or POST fields `user` and `password`, or as a `user` and `upasswd` fields in a data-structure body.

 The general structure of the response codes will be:

-  200	Everything is okay, request is fullfilled in the response 201	Request accepted and requested modifications commited 202	Request accepted and requested modifications are not commited (yet).
+ * 200	Everything is okay, request is fulfilled in the response
+ * 201	Request accepted and requested modifications committed
+ * 202	Request accepted and requested modifications are not committed (yet).
+ * 202	Destroy request accepted and fulfilled.
-  304	No modification from data-lined request.
+ * 304	No modification from data-lined request.
-  401	authentication failed (for any reasson)
+ * 401	authentication failed (for any reason)
-  403	Request not accepted or cannot be committed (for any reason) 404	Resource does not exist
+ * 403	Request not accepted or cannot be committed (for any reason)
+ * 404	Resource does not exist

 The specifics for each kind of message are:

- 1. Keep-alive
+ 1. **Keep-alive**
 	A keep-alive is a GET request where no request verb is provided and authentication user is equal to requested resource.